 Traditional Approach To India Budget Speeches

-The traditions and characteristics of the Indian budget speech resonate with those of the palace of Westminster.
+The traditions and characteristics of the Indian budget speech resonate with the British budget speeches of the palace of Westminster.
 They both concern the government’s outlook for the economy.
 And they both present plans for income and expenditure.

-Until 2000 the speech to the Lok Sabha was given at 5pm local time—a time set in colonial times when India’s budget speech and that of the United Kingdom were synchronised.
-The Indian budget speech is now given at a more manageable 11 a.m.
+Until 2000 Ministers gave their speech to the Lok Sabha at 5pm local time—a time set in colonial times when India’s budget speech and that of the United Kingdom were synchronised.
+Nowadays the finance minister will give the India budget speech at a more manageable 11 a.m.

 Following tradition British chancellors carried their budgets to Parliament in the same document box used by William Gladstone in 1860, in the second of his four stints as Chancellor of the Exchequer.
-His very battered red document box was eventually retired in 2010.
-A replica, made by the same makers as the original, London firm Barrow and Gale, has taken its place.
+Chancellors eventually retired the very battered red document box in 2010.
+But, a replica, made by the same makers as the original, London firm Barrow and Gale, has taken its place.
+More tradition.

 Traditionally Indian budget speeches tend to be shorter than their British equivalents.
 But they could be shorter still.
-Indira Gandhi is supposed to have said, on the occasion of Pranab Mukherjee’s first budget speech as Finance Minister:
+Indira Gandhi said, on the occasion of Pranab Mukherjee’s first budget speech as Finance Minister:

 The shortest finance minister has delivered the longest budget speech.

 History doesn’t record his reply.